keganpremuda/SystemVerilogMicroprocessor/README.md

 <b>Microprocessor Program Test Bench:</b>  <br/>
 <a href="https://github.com/keganpremuda/SystemVerilogMicroprocessor/blob/main/microp_testbench.sv">microp_testbench.sv</a><br></p>
 <p align="left">
-A test bench program was written to test the functionality of the microprocessor by clocking through the entire test program within the ROM and displaying the results on the terminal display of ModelSim, as well as writing the data to a CSV log file.
+A test bench program was written to test the functionality of microp.sv by clocking through the entire test program within the ROM and displaying the results on the terminal display of ModelSim, as well as writing the data to a CSV log file.
 The results were analyzed to ensure proper function during all steps of the test program.</p>
 <br />
 <br />
 <p align="center">